What are the features of Microsoft Windows?

 In Windows 10, the Registry Editor is located in the Start menu under Windows Administrative Tools.
 You can also start it by pressing the Windows key, typing regedit, and then pressing Enter.

-Warning: Making changes to the registry can cause your applications or system to stop functioning correctly.
-Don't edit the registry if you're not sure what effect it will have, and always back up your registry by exporting it to a file before making any changes.
+Making changes to the registry can cause your applications or system to stop functioning correctly.
+Don't edit the registry if you're not sure what your changing and always back up your registry by exporting it to a file before making any changes.

 Available in Windows 8 and Windows 10, Settings allows you to change many aspects of Windows.
 You can change the desktop background, adjust power settings, review options for external devices, and more.

 To open Settings in Windows 10, press Win+I. Or, open the Start menu, and click the gear icon ().

 Start and Start menu

 From the keyboard, you can open the Start menu by pressing the Windows key.